-In some cases, a breast cancer may be both invasive and non-invasive.
+In some cases, invasive and non-invasive breast cancer can both be seen in the same specimen.
 This means that part of the cancer has grown into normal tissue and part of the cancer has stayed inside the milk ducts or milk lobules.
 It would be treated as an invasive cancer.

 A breast cancer also may be a “mixed tumor,” meaning that it contains a mixture of cancerous ductal cells and lobular cells.
 This type of cancer is also called “invasive mammary breast cancer” or “infiltrating mammary carcinoma.”
 It would be treated as a ductal carcinoma.